 Since 2015, we’ve helped thousands of people find homes that fit their budget and lifestyle.
 If you’re thinking about relocating to the mile-high city, check out our in-depth neighborhood guide or read on to the neighborhood summaries below.
 If you’re thinking about moving to Denver, reach out to us here.
 We’d love to help you find your perfect place!

-Top Neighborhoods to Watch: LoDo, LoHi, & RiNo
+Top Neighborhoods to Watch in the Denver Rental Market: LoDo, LoHi, & RiNo

-- The center of everything and the most walkable.
+- LoDo is at the center of everything and the most walkable.
 Includes 16th Street mall, Larimer Square, Union Station and easy access to all sporting events.
 Can get busy on game days and weekends.

 - $1,700 starting price

-- Tons of mid to upscale bars and restaurants.
+- Tons of mid to upscale bars and restaurants are around LoHi.
 Walking and biking distance to downtown, but just outside the boundary of workweek chaos.
 Hip professionals make up this crowd.
 Short cab ride to Mile High and Coors Field.

 - $1,700-$1,800 for a one bed